MIDDLE AGE MADNESS

 The whole trip has been truly fantastic – Nepal is a wonderful country, Kathmandu a brilliant city, the people amazingly friendly, and being in the Himalayas just an awesome experience.
 Being fit and healthy enough to climb the two trekking peaks, AND getting to the start of the marathon, never mind finishing it was just the icing on the cake!

-There were around 70 of us on the trip: 57 western runners, friends or family accompanying as marshals, group leaders, and a team of medics to look after us.
+There were around 70 of us on the trip: 57 western runners, friends or family best slots online accompanying as marshals, group leaders, and a team of medics to look after us.
 We all met in Kathmandu for team briefings and to be allocated to three trekking groups.
 The briefings really made us think about the dangers of altitude sickness, cold, and staying healthy, but at the same time stressing that the marathon was just one day, and that we were there to enjoy the whole trip.
 There were 24 in my trekking group designated the Late Birds, including a group of ten friends from Clayton Le Moors Harriers, who turned out to be our very own entertainment team!

 The Adventure Begins